iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/04-use-cases/index.md

 # Use cases

 Caller and process shapes the fabric supports — documents, human review, handoff.
-Seed routes that prove them live in the [catalogue](/catalogue/).
 Who picks the next step is [autonomy](/autonomy/), not a new shape.

 Each page says who acts, what the request or stage contract contains, what Runtime sees, and what is out of scope.
 Jobs vs chat is ingress, not a new use case.